simontoens/bazel-eclipse/docs/using_the_feature_launching.md

 Bazel Target Debug: SHIFT+CTRL+ALT+D, B
 ```

-You should now be able to run the test.
 You can also debug it, with breakpoints, by launching as a *Debug Configuration*.

 :warning: Do not use the JUnit Launcher.
-If you have used Eclipse for a long time, you have the muscle memory to "Run as Junit Test" - this will not work
+If you have used Eclipse for a long time,
-because it does not run Bazel.
+you have the muscle memory to "Run as Junit Test" but this will not work because it does not run the test via Bazel.